espocrm/documentation/docs/development/new-function-in-formula.md

 *As of v7.4.*

 Instead of extending *BaseFunction*, you can implement `Espo\Core\Formula\Func` interface.
 This allows to inject any dependency to the function class via the constructor.
-Values passed to the *processes* method are already evaluated.
+Values passed to the *process* method are already evaluated.